Maatijaa-Development/ServerManager/README.md

 # Installation Tutorial

+ We highly recommend to only download from this source cause this is original one.

- Simply download latest version of realese.
+**And always latest version is always suggested!**

-*Step 1: Create folder in ServerScriptService name it SM_Module or something like that.*
+*You can find all realeses here:* [ServerManager Realeses](https://github.com/Maatijaa/ServerManager/releases/)

-*Step 2: Import your downloaded file .rbmx into that folder*
+*Step 1: Import your downloaded file .rbxmx into roblox studio*

+*Step 2: Setup the module how ever you want it.
+And boom!*

+*Note: Do not edit any part of the scripts if you dont know what are you doing cause it may break a whole module.*

 It should look like this: